StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/hll_hash.md

 ## Parameters

-`column_name`: The new generated hll column name.
+`column_name`: The name of the generated HLL column.

 ## Return value

-Returns a value of the hll type.
+Returns a value of the HLL type.

 ## Example